doubleedesign/comet-components/README.md

 ### Quick start

 1. Clone the repository from GitHub
-2. Run `composer install` to install PHP dependencies
+2. Run `npm run refresh` or `powershell.exe -File scripts\refresh.ps1` to install/update PHP dependencies and regenerate autoload files for the root and all packages
 3. Run `npm install` to install Node dependencies
-4. TO COME: Run Storybook to see what you're working with
+4. Run `npm run test:server` and `npm run test:storybook` at the same time (I use two terminal windows) to start the local web server and Storybook to see what you're working with!

 ### Create a new component